The following supplements policies and procedures in the University Statutes.

 - All travel receipts should be processed within 30 days of the conclusion of travel.

-- The title of the paper given (or other basis for reimbursement) should be shown under Explanation of Items on the Travel and Expense Check Request (T&E Request) form.
+- The title of the paper given (or other basis for reimbursement) should be referenced in the name of the expense report.

 - Faculty with discretionary funds, start-up allowances or external grants should use those sources before the department’s travel funds.